Home Blog CFO Series Part 2: Role of Supply Data Accuracy in Move to Cloud

-CFO Series Part 2: Importance of Clinical Supply Data Accuracy in Move to the Cloud
+CFO Series Part 2: Role of Supply Data Accuracy in Move to Cloud

 Like many other industries, Healthcare IT increasingly is transitioning from onsite software and hardware deployments to a public or private cloud.
 As older clinical and enterprise resource planning (ERP) software programs face their end of life (EOL), meaning the vendor plans to sunset support for the program, hospitals and other healthcare organizations have the opportunity to evaluate and deploy new modern cloud-based platforms that are better suited to future needs.